 Design and participants

 The data were drawn from the Gambling Harms Survey 2016–2017 conducted in Finland [4].
+Finland is the only European Union country that still maintains a gambling monopoly; this makes Finland an interesting case.
+In addition, these data are longitudinal, which allows us to analyse individual-level changes.
 At Wave 1, a total of 20,000 permanent residents of selected areas were randomly selected from the national Population Information System.
 The inclusion criteria were: 1) age 18 or over; 2) Finnish or Swedish as first language; and 3) living in Uusimaa, Pirkanmaa or Kymenlaakso.
 At Wave 1, a total of 4 611 participants gave their permission to be re-contacted.

 Data collection